MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 #### Story Aspects

-Any Aspect not attached to a character is a story Aspect.
-Like character Aspects, story Aspects are always true; unlike those Aspects, story Aspects are dynamic.
-Creating an effect in the fiction is synonymous with creating a story Aspect.
-Reversing that effect destroys the Aspect.
+Any aspect not attached to a character is a story aspect.
+Like character aspects, story aspects are always true; unlike those aspects, story aspects are dynamic.
+Creating an effect in the fiction is synonymous with creating a story aspect.
+Reversing that effect destroys the aspect.

-Story Aspects can be introduced by the GM to help set a scene.
+Story aspects can be introduced by the GM to help set a scene.
 For example, maybe ~~It's Raining Hard~~ or ~~Everyone Seems On-Edge~~.
 They can also be created as a result of skill rolls during gameplay.
 Quenching a campfire can create ~~Pitch Blackness~~; wrestling someone to the ground creates ~~Grappled~~.

-The destruction of Aspects is similar.
-They can be destroyed manually by rolling; if a roll is made to break a grapple, the ~~Grappled~~ Aspect is destroyed.
-Story Aspects also are destroyed when they are no longer relevant, or no longer make sense.
+The destruction of aspects is similar.
+They can be destroyed manually by rolling; if a roll is made to break a grapple, the ~~Grappled~~ aspect is destroyed.
+Story aspects also are destroyed when they are no longer relevant, or no longer make sense.
 When the sun rises, ~~Pitch Blackness~~ is destroyed.

 > Tor Byorn is leading a raiding party to steal a rival crew's cargo right out